 According to Macrobiotic Nutritionist and Health Coach Shilpa Arora, pure cow ghee is a holistic medicine for diabetes.
-The fatty acids in pure cow ghee support in metabolizing and balancing high blood sugar.
-If you add a teaspoonful cow ghee, it will work as a taste enhancer and will not harm your health has said Rujuta Diwekar, the celebrity dietician from India.
+The fatty acids in pure cow ghee support metabolizing and balancing high blood sugar.
+If you add a teaspoonful of cow ghee, it will work as a taste enhancer and will not harm your health has said Rujuta Diwekar, the celebrity dietician from India.

 Ghee helps to smoothen the digestive tract and confirms a clean gut.
-It helps in relieving constipation and accordingly, it helps in keeping your body healthy.
+It helps in relieving constipation, and accordingly, it helps in keeping your body healthy.

 How does ghee help in constipation?